Fix Mac Won't Restart or Boot in Ventura/Monterey/Big Sur in 2023 - Qiling

 First.
 Quit All Ongoing Programs

-The most prominent reason for Mac won't restart concern is the system's problematic ongoing processes.
-Hence, starting with this, we'll learn how to quit the different ongoing programs on your Mac device.
-The detailed steps for the same are:
+The most prominent reason for Mac won't restart concerns is the system's problematic ongoing processes.
+To resolve this, you can quit the different ongoing programs on your Mac device by following these steps:

 Step 1.
-Click on the active app's name in the menu bar, and press Quit.
+To close an active app on a Mac, click on the app's name in the menu bar, and select Quit.
+This will exit the app and return you to the desktop.

 Quit All Ongoing Programs

 Step 2.
-The alternative solution is to close different apps using Mission Control Plus.
-All you need to do is ensure that it is active at the time of login and click "Option + ⌘ + W" to close all active apps at once.
+To close different apps using Mission Control Plus, activate it at login and press "Option + ⌘ + W" to close all active apps at once.

 Quit All Ongoing Programs on Mac